souldern/souldern.github.io/home/announcements/covid-19.md

 ### Fox Inn

-The Fox inn are providing local takeaway or delivery service  for those who need it.
+The Fox Inn are providing local takeaway or delivery service  for those who need it.

 They may be contacted  on 01869 345 284 or mobile<br> Paul: 07931 371956, Hannah: 07980 417631 and Les: 07856 400358